idvorkin/idvorkin.github.io/_d/laws-of-new-skills.md

 The key is deliberate practice: focused, intentional improvement with feedback.
 Whether it's from a teacher, a video of yourself, or careful self-reflection, you need to know what you're doing wrong to fix it.
 Otherwise, you're just reinforcing bad habits.

-### Law 3: The Time Paradox
+### Law 3: We overestimate what can be done in a week, and underestimate in a year

-We consistently overestimate what we can learn in a day and underestimate what we can master in a year.
+We consistently overestimate what we can learn in a week and underestimate what we can master in a year.
 This paradox leads many to quit just before breakthrough moments.

 Progress in skill acquisition isn't linear - it follows an S-curve.
 You'll have plateaus where it feels like you're getting nowhere, followed by sudden jumps in ability.
 The trick is to keep showing up, especially during those plateaus, knowing that breakthroughs come to those who persist.